AlignedTrack432/beefREE/README.md

 This is a work in progress for now.
 Be free!

 ## Install
+**These install notes have been taken from the upstream DeaDBeeF repo as this project is in it's infancy.
+Your mileage may vary.**
 Visit the [wiki page](https://github.com/DeaDBeeF-Player/deadbeef/wiki/Detailed-Build-Instructions) for detailed instructions.

 If you have the dependencies - follow these simple steps: